 Residence Requirement.
-The intent of doctoral residency is to ensure that doctoral students benefit from and contribute to the complete spectrum of educational and professional opportunities provided by the graduate faculty.
-When establishing residency, the student should interact with faculty and peers by regularly attending courses, conferences, and seminars, and utilize the library facilities and resources needed to support excellence in graduate education.
+The intent of doctoral residency is to ensure that doctoral students benefit from, and contribute to, the complete spectrum of educational and professional opportunities provided by the graduate faculty.
+When establishing residency, the student should interact with faculty and peers by regularly attending courses, conferences and seminars, and utilize the library facilities and resources needed to support excellence in graduate education.
 Doctoral candidates must complete at least three (3) years of full-time graduate level work beyond the baccalaureate degree (or one year beyond the master's degree), of which at least one academic year - the residency year - must be spent in residence on the TTUHSC campus.
 The residence requirement is fulfilled by the completion of at least 9 hours of course work in each of the two long terms and 6 hours in the summer.
 Other patterns for fulfilling residency requirements require approval of the GSBS Office.

 Filing a Degree Plan.
-The Doctoral Degree Plan will be submitted to the GSBS during the Spring Semester of the second year of work.
+The Doctoral Degree Plan will be submitted to the GSBS during the Spring semester of the second year of work.
 Revisions of the plan are permitted as needed by submitting the Changes to the Degree Plan form.

 Advisory Committee.
 As soon as an applicant's program/concentration has been determined, an advisory committee of at least four members of the graduate faculty will be appointed by the GSBS Office on the recommendation of the graduate advisor.
 This committee will meet at least annually with the applicant and will direct his or her work at all stages.
-The chair of a student's committee must hold a primary or associate appointment in the program/concentration from which the student will receive the doctorate.
-Students may elect to have a co-chair, who must have a graduate faculty appointment.
+The expectations of committee members, the advisor, and the Dean's representative are available on the GSBS website.
+The Chair of a student's committee must hold a primary or associate appointment in the program/concentration from which the student will receive the doctorate.
+Students may elect to have a co-Chair, who must have a graduate faculty appointment.
 It is strongly recommended that one of the committee members be outside the student's concentration and preferably a prominent scientist from another institution in the field of the dissertation research.

 Qualifying Examination.
-The qualifying examination for admission to candidacy for the doctoral degree is one of the major features of the doctoral program and will be administered in the major area of study.
-The examination requires a synthesis and application of knowledge acquired during the course of study for the doctoral degree; consequently, satisfactory performance in course work does not necessarily guarantee successful performance on the qualifying examination.
+The Qualifying Examination for Admission to Candidacy for the doctoral degree is one of the major features of the doctoral program and will be administered in the major area of study.
+The examination requires a synthesis and application of knowledge acquired during the course of study for the doctoral degree; consequently, satisfactory performance in course work does not necessarily guarantee successful performance on the Qualifying Examination.
 A student is eligible to stand for this examination after receiving approval of the doctoral degree plan from the GSBS Office and completing most of the course work prescribed by the approved plan.
-Students may take the qualifying examination as soon as they have completed core coursework.
+Students may take the Qualifying Examination as soon as they have completed core coursework.
 Although students should see program/concentration guidelines for specific details.
 Students must take this examination within one calendar year of completing all requirements listed on the degree plan.
 Failure to do so will be cause for dismissal from the program.
-At least four months must intervene between the qualifying examination and the final examination (dissertation defense).
+At least four months must intervene between the Qualifying Examination and the final examination (dissertation defense).